Psychology

 XXXV International Congress of the Spanish Society for Comparative Psychology (SEPC)

 01.Oct - 03.
 Oct, 2025 Cod.
-021-25
+P07-25

 Description

-The 35th Annual Meeting of the Spanish Society of Comparative Psychology (SEPC) continues the tradition of being one of the leading European meetings for professionals conducting cutting-edge research on cognition in humans and animals.
+The 35th lnternational Meeting of the Spanish Society of Comparative Psychology (SEPC) continues the tradition of being one of the leading European meetings for professionals conducting cutting-edge research on cognition in humans and animals.
 This event serves as a platform to present, discuss and explore the latest international advances, employing innovative techniques on topics including (but not limited to) classical and instrumental conditioning, memory, attention, motivation, spatial learning and the neuroscience underlying these processes.
 The meeting fosters the exchange of ideas and facilitates the development and strengthening of national and international collaborative research initiatives.

 Scientific Committee